 Official TOEFL scores must be transmitted by ETS and it is highly recommended that you also attach a scan or screenshot of your official notification.
-IELTS cannot be transmitted by ETS so you must both mail and attached an electronic copy to your application.
+IELTS cannot be transmitted electronically so you must both mail and attach an electronic copy to your application.

 Visit the Graduate School website for English language proficiency help.

 - Writing: 21

 - Listening: no minimum

 - Speaking: 23